 3. Take a free tour of Utrecht

 You read that right: Free tour!
-Locals give free tours in Utrecht.
+Locals give free tours of the city in Utrecht.
 This a great way to learn about the city’s history and do some great sightseeing in a short period of time.
-The free walking tours in Utrecht are in English and the tour guides are locals.
+The free walking tours in Utrecht are usually in English and the tour guides are passionate locals who volunteer to show you the city.
 You’ll get to see and experience parts of the city that remain undiscovered by most visitors!
-These tours are a great, non-commercial way to explore the city and an extremely authentic way to explore Utrecht.
-They even offer a special Medieval tour and a World War II tour on Saturday and Sunday.
-There’s no need to register, just show up at the Dom-tower on time.
-The free tours take about 2,5 – 3 hours.
+These tours are a great, non-commercial way to explore the city and offer an authentic way to explore Utrecht.
+There a different types of tours, some even offer a special Medieval tour and a World War II tour on Saturday and Sunday.
+There’s no need to register for them, just show up at the Dom-tower (or another location if specified!) and make sure you’re on time.
+The free tours usually take anywhere between 1 – 3 hours.

 4. The Dom